ovh/docs/pages/platform/databases/redis_01_capabilities/guide.en-gb.md

 - Commands (such as "-@all +get")
 - Channels (such as "*")

-You can follow the official Redis documentation about users and ACL : <https://redis.io/topics/acl>.
+You can follow the official Redis documentation about users and ACL: <https://redis.io/topics/acl>.

 ## We want your feedback!